carsoni4/CAStockViewer/README.md

 # CAStockViewer
-Projects we are working on to familiarize ourselves with python
+Project I am working on to familiarize myself with python